-1. Create a new field processing rule to identify the document field that contains the ACL.
+- 1. In the IDOL Content configuration file, find the [FieldProcessing] section. - 2.
+Create a new field processing rule to identify the document field that contains the ACL.
 To do this, set the following parameters:

 Parameter Value PropertyFieldCSVs The document field that contains the document's ACL.
-Property The name of the section in the IDOL configuration file that specifies the property to apply to the document.
+Property The name of the section in the IDOL Content configuration file that specifies the property to apply to the document.
 You can specify any name, but when you create the property, you must use the same name.